nmervaillie/neo4j-ogm-bug-test-case-template/README.md

 ### What about patches against the Spring Framework itself?
 Should I still attach those to my JIRA issue?

-Yes, patches against JIRA will always be supported, but keep in mind that the Spring Framework project itself is hosted on GitHub as well, and pull requests are even better!
-See the "Contributing" section of the Spring Data Neo4j [readme](https://github.com/spring-projects/spring-data-neo4j#README.adoc) for details.
+Yes, patches against JIRA will always be supported, but keep in mind that the Spring Data Neo4j project itself is hosted on GitHub as well, and pull requests are even better!
+See the "Contributing" section of the Spring Data Neo4j [readme](https://github.com/spring-projects/spring-data-neo4j#contributing-to-spring-data-neo4j) for details.

 ### Can I still attach .zip files to my JIRA issue?
 Is it required to use this repository?